Check how popular your Jetpack VideoPress videos are, with Jetpack Stats.

 Viewers can use the Captions Settings menu in the VideoPress player on the front-end of the site to customize the appearance of the subtitles or captions.

-Getting a Shortcode via WP Admin
+Find a shortcode via WP Admin

 Go to your WP Admin.